madewithcnc/documentation-site/src/made-with-cnc/hand-held-consoles/penta-machines/index.rst

 Console Configuration
 ^^^^^^^^^^^^^^^^^^^^^

-The default behavior of the buttons and step increments can be changed to better suit the requirements of the user.
+The default behavior of the Aux button and step increments can be changed to better suit the requirements of the user.

 .. note::
     You only need to add a ``HANDHELD_CONSOLE`` section and add configuration entries if you want to change the default behavior.